Plants Could Spell Trouble For Your SidewalkDecember 22, 2021 Baird Foundation Repair

 When there’s a tree near your sidewalk, there’s a high chance that its roots are underneath the sidewalk.
 Tree roots need to expand, so they will continue to grow underneath the concrete, causing the sidewalk to crack.

 Sidewalks also crack more with constant foot traffic.
 If there are trees nearby, the tree roots expand and grow under the sidewalk, lifting and cracking the concrete and eventually becoming a tripping hazard.
 If you notice there are tree roots expanding the cracks on your sidewalk, there are a few different options for repairing:

 - Rebuild the sidewalk

-Concrete sealant is one of the most common ways to prevent a sidewalk from developing new cracks.
-Sealing your concrete prevents any moisture from entering any cracks and ruining your leveled sidewalk any further.
+Concrete sealant is one of the most common ways to defend against sidewalk cracks.
+Sealing your concrete prevents moisture from entering any cracks and ruining your leveled sidewalk.
 But how does it work?

-However, when a sidewalk is a little too cracked for a coat of sealant, concrete leveling is the way to go.
+However, when a sidewalk is a too cracked or damaged for a coat of sealant, concrete leveling is the way to go.

 What is Concrete Leveling?

-Concrete leveling is a less expensive concrete repair option where you don’t have to replace the whole sidewalk.
+Concrete leveling is an inexpensive concrete repair option because you won’t have to replace the whole sidewalk.
 This process consists of drilling a hole into the concrete and filling it with high-density foam to lift the concrete back up.
-This process prevents moisture from getting into any existing cracks and washing the soil underneath away.
-Once your sidewalk has been leveled, the concrete will usually look like there were no cracks in the first place!
+Leveling inhibits moisture from seeping into any existing cracks and washing the soil underneath away.
+Once your sidewalk has been leveled, the concrete should look as if there were never any cracks in the first place!